952-841-2345

 What causes diabetic neuropathy?

-High blood pressure has also been shown to weaken the walls of capillaries.
+High blood pressure has been shown to weaken the walls of capillaries.
 This can interfere with the capillaries’ ability to supply nerves with adequate amounts of oxygen and nutrients, resulting in nerve damage.

 What are symptoms of diabetic neuropathy?